tlmoni/spacedude3/README.md

-# Sample README file for C++ programming project
+# Laser Squad - ELEC-A7151 Object oriented programming with C++

-This is an initial git repository for your programming project.
+This is the git repository for our programming project.
-It contains an initial directory structure that we wish you could use as follows:

-  * `plan/` -- Your project plan should be put here.
-You may use different sources, but we hope to get the plan **also as a pdf file**.
+It contains the following directories:

+  * `build/` -- Directory containing the compiled objects and binaries (executive)

-  * `doc/` -- The documentation sources related to your project should be put here.
+  * `doc/` -- Directory containing the documentation of the project

-    You may use different tools for documentation (e.g. latex), but we hope to get the final version of the document **also as pdf file**.
+  * `plan/` -- Contains the following:
+    - The project plan
+    - Git workflow instructions for the development of the project
+    - Style guide for our project (basic 'rules' for coding style)

-  * `src/` -- Here are the C++ source files.
-You can have subfolders as needed.
+  * `src/` -- Contains all the source code and other needed sources (e.g. textures and images)

   * `README.md` -- This file.
-You should modify it to represent your project.

-You may also add other new directories as needed, for example for testing tools.
+Contains overview of the project and repository

+  * `How to build` -- Intructions are located in build/ directory (BuildInstructions.txt)
+    - Navigate to repository root (this directory)
+    - $ make all (just compile the project) or
+    - $ make run (clean previous build, compile and run the executive)
+    - In case you want to clear the build -> $ make clean